gvwilson/sensibleadventures/iffy/iffy.md

 and at herself for not being able to stop it.*

 *"She's boiling!"
 Fourth shouted from the crow's nest.
-"A hundred meters front off starboard!"*
+"A hundred meters ahead an' ten points off starboard!"*

 *Third sealed the last flap on the ecosuit.
 This time Second didn't try to stop her when she wrapped her arms around Iffy.
 "I love you," she said in Iffy's ear.
-"Always and forever."*
+"I love you always and forever."*

-*"I love you too," Iffy replied automatically.
+*"I love you too," Iffy replied tearfully.
-The thick insulation in the suit made it difficult to bend her arms, but she tried to return Third's hug anyway.*
+The thick insulation in the suit made it hard to bend her arms, but she tried to return Third's hug anyway.*

 *Second bent over and kissed them both on the tops of their heads.